Mohamed-Ibrahim20/Flexible-AI-powered-Chatbot/README.md

-# Gemini 2.0 Flash Chatbot Framework
+#  Scalable and Customizable Chatbot Framework

-This project is a powerful and versatile chatbot implementation built on Gemini 2.0 Flash.
-It leverages the flexibility of Google’s chatbot models, dynamically selecting the optimal model for the task at hand.
+This project is a flexible and scalable chatbot framework that integrates multiple AI models,.
+It can dynamically integrate multiple Google chatbot models and allows for the easy customization of prompts based on task requirements, such as a customer service interaction.
+The chatbot also features memory capabilities and a user-friendly interface for seamless interactions, making it adaptable for a variety of use cases.

 ## Features

-- **Multi-Model Integration:** Dynamically integrates with various Google chatbot models.
-- **Task-Specific Adaptability:** Automatically selects the most suitable model based on the required task.
+- **Multi-Model Integration:** Dynamically selects the most suitable Google chatbot model based on the task.
-- **Scalable Architecture:** Designed for easy extension and integration into existing systems.
+- **Prompt Customization:** Easily change the prompt to suit different interaction goals or use cases.
+- **Memory Capabilities:** Retains conversation context for more engaging and coherent interactions.
-- **User-Friendly Interface:** Simple and intuitive API for deploying and managing chatbot interactions.
+- **User Interface:** Simple and intuitive interface built with Gradio for easy deployment and testing.
+- **Scalable Architecture:** Designed to be easily scalable and adaptable for future integrations.

 ## Prerequisites